Human Rights Changemaker Internship

 What?

-Since we believe strongly that human rights work should be open to all, we are pleased to offer two Human Rights Changemaker Awards each semester, including the summer term, that cover the entire cost of enrolling in the required HRHa 495 (or CAS 395) course.
+Since we believe strongly that human rights work should be open to all, we are pleased to offer six Human Rights Changemaker Funding Awards each academic year, including the summer term.
+Each Changemaker Funding Award is $1,000.

 Where?